-Communities are being supported to develop and implement local circular economy plans to combat the impact of climate change while plants and wildlife, including red-listed species, are being protected and promoted through biodiversity plans.
+Communities are being supported to develop and implement local circular economy plans to combat the impact of climate change while plants and wildlife, including redlisted species, are being protected and promoted through biodiversity plans.

-The establishment of Cuan, the new statutory agency to combat sexual violence, marks the culmination of years of work, evidence gathering and research by frontline partners of the Foundation.
+The establishment of Cuan, the new statutory agency to combat domestic, sexual and gender-based violence, marks the culmination of years of work, evidence gathering and research by frontline partners of the Foundation.